niko1499/Lidar_Utility/README.md

 [ROSWIKI/PCL](wiki.ros.org/pcl_ros#pcd_to_pointcloud) Useful documentation on using PCL in ROS

 [PCL/Tutorials](http://pointclouds.org/documentation/tutorials/).
 Useful tutorials for how to use PCL library in your own projects.
 Some conversions will be required for using ros PointCloud2 messages.

 [ROSWIKI/PCL/Tutorials](http://wiki.ros.org/pcl/Tutorials) Useful tutorial on getting PCL tutorials to work in ROS.
 If you get stuck look at some of the filters in this project for complete examples.

 [Wireshark](https://www.wireshark.org/) Usefull for debuging IP issues with your lidar communication and checking the IP of connected devices.

-# Here is an overview of the directories
+## Directory overview
 - /build:
 ROS generated excutables
 - /devel: